CPapadim/cpapadim.github.io/index.md

 <h3>Artificial Neural Network with Backpropagation</h3>
 How does your brain compute the trajectory your arm must move in order to reach an object?
 It has to take into account where your eyes are looking, where your hand is now, and where the object is.
 First, it needs to calculate the distance between your hand is and where your eyes are looking.
 We found that to perform this computation the brain uses the response gain of neurons - by making the gain of eye position and hand position equal and opposite.
 <br><br>
-I built a `neural network with back propagation` to model these findings,  The network can `learn how to compute the reaching to objects in space through training` on a set of training data of objects and reaches.
+I built a <code class="highlighter-rouge">neural network with back propagation</code> to model these findings,  The network can <code class="highlighter-rouge">learn how to compute the reaching to objects in space through training</code> on a set of training data of objects and reaches.
 When we examine the neurons in the network we find that, like what we see in the actual brain, the artificial neural network uses the response gain of neurons to compute the distance between the eye position and the hand position.
 <br><br>
 <a href="https://github.com/CPapadim/Neural-Network-with-Back-Propagation">Artificial Neural Network With Backpropagation</a>
 <br><br>